pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQueryResult.class/README.md

 Notice that #rebuild itself is private method.
 Users should use #rebuildIfNeeded.
 In fact users do not need it too because it is lazely evaluated when my items are accessed.
 But in case when query is executed it is evaluated explicitly by navigation environment.
 So callers always receive fresh result.

-In the case when you want force update there are two methods:
+In the case when you want force items update there are two methods:

 - forceRebuild
-It set flag #needsRebuild to true and notify observers about changes (observers will be explained below)
+It set flag #needsRebuild to true and notify observers about changes (observers will be explained below).

 - forceLazyRebuild
 It silently set flag #needsRebuild to true without any notification to observers.

 In first case observers can handle notification by requesting new items from the result instance.
-For example if UI widget observes result items and shows them to the user the #forceRebuild message will update items immediately.
+For example if UI widget observes result items and shows them to the user the #forceRebuild message will update shown items immediately.
-But #forceLazyRebuild will not update items until user request them manually.
+But #forceLazyRebuild will not update items until user request it manually.
+In addition both methods reset items to nil.

 There is extra helper method #cancelRebuild which reset rebuild flag and reset items to the empty collection.